Esteph27/salon-booking-app/README.md

 * Update client information: a function to allow the user to update client information such as name and contact details.

 * Salon days and times - allows the user to update and edit the available days and time of the salon.
-For the purpose of this project the information is mock data.
+For the purpose of this project, the  current information is mock data to show as an example.

-* Update salon information: a function to allow the user to add, edit and remove the services and prices offered by the salon.The user can tailor the information in the program to suit their business.
+* Update salon information: a function to allow the user to add, edit and remove the services and prices offered by the salon.
+The user can tailor the information in the program to suit their business.

 * Email confirmation:  a feature to send confirmation emails to the clients to notify them that their appointment has been booked.
-The email would include important information such as; date, time, services, total price etc. A good ample of this is from treatwell.com
+The email would include important information such as; date, time, services, total price etc. A good example of this is from treatwell.com;

 ![treatwell email booking confirmation](/assets/treatwell.png)

 * Automate next appointment: In the hair salon world, it is common practise to book a client in for their next appointment following their first appointment.
 I would create a feature to automatically calculate the next appointment and send a notification to the client.
-This feature would also allow the client to either accept, decline, or reschedule the next appointment.
+This feature would also allow the client to either accept, decline, or reschedule their next appointment.

 * Validate booking ID number: if the booking number happens to be repeated, there would be a function to calculate a new booking number.